TENT: A Declarative Slice Spraying Engine for Performant and Resilient Data Movement in Disaggregated LLM Serving: Operational Case Studies with Mooncake TE

+The cache-to-compute ratio of 22 GB/PFLOP in models such as DeepSeek-V3 identifies KVCache data movements characterizing the critical execution path of agentic reasoning tasks~\cite{wu2026dualpath,liu2025deepseek}.
+Our production telemetry also reveals that large-scale KVCache transfers frequently suffer from state-blind striping in existing engines (e.g., UCX-backend NIXL and Mooncake TE).
+By distributing chunks via static hashing or NUMA priorities, these engines fail to account for grey failures and noisy neighbors common in production.
+Assigning slices to such degraded or cross-NUMA rails creates stragglers, inducing HoL blocking that stalls the entire transfer.

 We reproduced this behavior experimentally on an eight-rail 200 Gbps RDMA fabric.
-We issued read requests that split into 1 MB slices, from four submission threads capable of posting to any NIC.
-We compared a baseline round-robin dispatcher against the telemetry-driven scheduler adopted by \projectname (\S\ref{sec:adaptive-scheduling}).
+We issued 1~MB read requests with four submission threads.
+We compared the round-robin baseline against the telemetry-driven scheduler (\S\ref{sec:adaptive-scheduling}).
 Under round-robin, rails attached to remote NUMA domains exhibited significantly higher per-slice service times; the resulting queue buildup on those specific rails inflated P99 latency for the entire request, as shown in Figure~\ref{fig:scheduling-problem}.
 In contrast, when the scheduler utilized live telemetry (queued bytes and completion latency) to steer slices away from backlogged rails, throughput increased, tail latency dropped, and progress remained balanced across the fabric.

 Thus, on the same heterogeneous fabric that exposed static binding issues, state-blind striping turned physical non-uniformity into performance cliffs. \projectname addresses this by treating all rails as a unified resource pool, decomposing transfers into fine-grained slices, and scheduling each slice dynamically based on a telemetry-aware cost model.